Jach/lgame/README.md

 copy of the `SDL_Texture` making it easy to unload (and free) them all later, and 2) caches them so that a common 'mistake' I've found (and probably made) in pygame games of loading the images in a sprite object's constructor carries no penalty.
 Basically I'm a fan of having program-wide managers or services ("Services Architecture") for various things even inside libraries, that other objects talk to, subscribe to, or pluck stuff from, instead of having every program having to create functionally identical management systems for so many things on their own.

+This approach can in the future maybe be used to provide safe finalizers on wrapped objects -- e.g. the thing being wrapped keeps track of what thread created the foreign memory in addition to the foreign memory pointer itself, and so when the GC decides in its thread that it's time to deallocate it, the routine actually sends that request to the responsible thread.

 # Library Organization